Sony Xperia Z4 Tablet: Hardware

-The capacitive IPS LCD display of the device measures 10.1 inches with a WQXGA resolution of 2560 by 1600 pixels with a 299 ppi density.
+The capacitive IPS LCD of the device measures 10.1 inches with a WQXGA resolution of 2560 by 1600 pixels with a 299 ppi density.
 Sony claims that the tablet's display is the world brightest as it was compared with other leading tablets.
 The tablet features a rear camera of 8.1 megapixels capable of video recording at a resolution of 1920 by 1080 pixels with Sony's Exmor RS sensor and 16 times digital zoom.
 It also has a front-facing wide-angle camera of 5.1 megapixels which is capable of video chatting at 1080p.
 The tablet weighs 389 g and measures 1670 mm by 2540 mm by 6.10 mm, making it 50 g lighter and 0.30 mm thinner than the Tablet Z2.

 On the inside, it features a 64-bit Octa Core 2.0 GHz Qualcomm Snapdragon 810 processor, and Adreno 430 GPU in addition to a sealed 6000 mAh battery, 3 GB of RAM, 32 GB internal storage and microSD, microSDHC, microSDXC support up to 128 GB.
 For connectivity, the tablet is NFC-enabled, has Bluetooth 4.1, is DLNA certified, has MHL 3.0 support, has FM radio and also supports LTE.

 The Xperia Tablet Z4 is NFC-enabled, which can be used with NFC-enabled accessories such as speakers or for low value financial transactions.
 It is also Ingress Protected to IP65/68 standards allowing for dust resistance and operation in up to 1.5m of freshwater for 30 minutes.